When you hang a Dresden Star Ornament on

 elaborate handmade ornament by Dresden Star Ornaments is

 titled “Circus Clown on Fantasy Clock.”
-It is created with a
+The Victorian Christmas ornament is created with a

 vintage double-indent ornament with its original Venetian